health

 Endangered species’ poop could help fight diabetic foot ulcers

 The Times reports on a University of Sheffield article describing research that they have done on using the poop of endangered animals to kill certain bacterial species including superbugs which are resistant to antibiotics and which cause diabetic foot ulcers.
-Apparently, diabetics can suffer from untreatable foot ulcers.
-This is not uncommon as The Times …
+Apparently, diabetics can suffer from …

 An example of a cosy wood-burning stove causing asthma in a Times journalist

 I can think of two problems with wood-burning stoves (a) human health problems and (b) climate change problems.
 And let’s be clear, wood-burning stoves look great.
 They make the home look cosy.
-It’s a real fire and the heat and the flickering glow is best described in a Danish word, “hygge”.
-I am thankful to …
+It’s a real fire and the heat and the flickering glow is best …

 British kids are 7 centimetres shorter than Dutch kids – lazy feeding of kids and cats

 There is a shocking news story in The Times of June 21, 2023 which reports that five-year-olds in Britain are on average up to 7 cm shorter than their peers in other wealthy nations.
-Yes, young British kids are up to 7 cm shorter than Dutch children and I find that very worrying indeed.
-I …
+Yes, young British kids are up to 7 cm shorter than …

 Laughing gas leaves humans with spinal cord damage but is safely used to sedate animals